solrak29/ecba/Readme.md

 **Log**
 ```
 Resolved   Issued   Description
+20180411   20180411 Integrated remaining facebook functions to set typing bubbles and get user details.
+20180411   20180411 Controller Design
+20180411   20180410 Time should be converted to readable time format.
+20180411   20180410 Document what the mids string is.
+20180411   20180411 Adding mandatory message type to send message function for facebook requirement as of May 2018.
 20180409   20180410 Testing FBMSG1
            20180410 Fixed the name of "recipient object mispelling
            20180410 Fixed processing echo as a initial message